One-Pot Pimento Mac and Cheese Recipe (Pure Southern Comfort)

 • Pasta – I go with classic elbow macaroni in this recipe though other small noodles like shells or tubular noodles like penne or cavatappi are great too.

-How to Make Pimento Mac and Cheese
+How to Make Pimento Mac and Cheese (Step-by-Step)

-cooked pasta for Pimento Mac and Cheese
+cooked elbow pasta for Pimento Mac and Cheese.

-Step 1: Cook the pasta
+Step 1: Cook the pasta.

 Bring a large pot of salted water to a boil over medium high heat.
 Cook the pasta until just al dente, drain and set aside.

-Step 2: Sweat the shallots
+Step 2: Sweat the shallots.

 Return the pot to medium heat, add the butter and allow to melt.
 Add the shallots and sweat them until the shallots are soft and translucent, about 5 minutes.

-Step 3: Add peppers and spices
+Step 3: Add peppers and spices.

 Stir in the pimento peppers, paprika and cayenne until combined.

-Step 4: Make a béchamel sauce
+Step 4: Make a béchamel sauce.

 Add the flour, continuing to stir until pale brown, about 2 minutes.
 Whisk in the milk and bring to a simmer.
 Continue to simmer until the sauce coats the back of a spoon, about 10 minutes.
 Season to taste with salt and pepper.

-mixing cream and cheese
+mixing cream and cheese.

-Step 5: Add the cream cheese and cheese
+Step 5: Add the cream cheese and cheese.

 Add the cream cheese, stirring until it’s fully incorporated.
 Slowly add the Cheddar cheese about ½ cup at a time, whisking until everything has combined.

-Step 6: Add the pasta to the sauce
+Step 6: Add the pasta to the sauce.

 Add the cooked pasta to the cheese sauce and stir to combine.

-Step 7: Garnish and serve
+Step 7: Garnish and serve.

 Top with green onions and ladle into serving bowls.